-Your support network during your time at UU is built on academic and health based expertise.
+You can build your support network at UU with both academic and personal support and expertise.
 We provide practical support within the University and can also signpost key contacts outside the University that you might find useful.

 Are you having problems with or related to your studies?
 Do you need advice or counselling for personal problems?
 There are a number of counsellors within your study programme who can give educational guidance.
 See the page of your study programme for more specific information.
 Utrecht University has even more counsellors who can help you.
 See the overview below.
 If you are hesitant about whom to contact, or want to start tackling your problems yourself, you can use the overview of questions by subject to guide you.